 - (Optional) Set up OCSP server for revocation checking and know the OCSP responder URL.
 If an OCSP server is enabled for revocation checking, verify that the OCSP server is working correctly before you enable it.

 - (Optional) OCSP Response Signing certificate file location.

-Option Description Enable Certificate Adapter Select the check box to enable certificate authentication. *Root and intermediate CA certificates Select the certificate files to upload.
+Setting Description Enable Certificate Adapter To enable certificate authentication, activate the Enable Certificate Adapter toggle.
+Root and intermediate CA certificates Select the certificate files to upload.
 You can select multiple root CA and intermediate CA certificates that are encoded as DER or PEM.
 Uploaded CA Certificates The uploaded certificate files are listed in the Uploaded CA Certificates section of the form.
-User Identifier Search Order

 Select the search order to locate the user identifier within the certificate.